-Sharps - include any contaminated object that can penetrate the skin, such as needles, syringes, scalpels, broken glass, broken capillary tubes, or ends of dental wiring.
-Note that in Oregon the entire object, including tubing, and not just the needle or sharp end, is considered to be a sharp and should be disposed of as biomedical waste.
+Sharps - include any contaminated object that can penetrate the skin, such as needles, scalpels, broken glass, broken capillary tubes, or ends of dental wiring.

 Universal Precautions - a method of infection control that requires all employees to treat all human blood and certain human body fluids as potentially infectious.